pchapin/clac/C++-Style.md

   consisting of all lower case letters with a `_type` suffix.
 Multiple words in such names shall be separated by a single underscore character.
 For example: `size_type`.

 + Names of entities that are intended to extend or mimic the standard library should follow the same naming convention as the standard library even if that would violate the above rules.
-   For example: `netbuff`.

-+  Names of constant objects and enumerators shall be given names using mixed case where the first letter of each word in the name is uppercase and all other letters are lowercase.
-   Multiple words in such names shall be separated by a single underscore character.
 For
-   example: `Red_Light`, `Pi`.
+  example: `netbuff`.

-+ Macros, both object-like and function-like, shall consist entirely of uppercase letters.
++ Names of constant objects and enumerators shall consist entirely of upper case letters.
   Multiple words in such names shall be separated by a single underscore.
+For example:
+  `RED_LIGHT`, `PI`.

++ Macros, both object-like and function-like, should be avoided in favor of constant objects and inline functions.
+However, if macros are used their names shall consist entirely of uppercase letters.
+Multiple words in such names shall be separated by a single underscore.
+These rules are intended to be the same as for constant objects and enumerators.
 For example:
   `BUFFER_SIZE`.

 + Abbreviations should be avoided in names except for certain very well known exceptions.